Your man

 In particular, nutrients such as vitamin C, selenium, zinc and omega 3 are important for men’s fertility.
 Men can help to ensure they’re getting these essentials by enjoying a varied, healthy diet including plenty of fruit, vegetables, lean meat, poultry, oily fish such as salmon, dairy products, nuts and seeds, and wholegrain cereals.

 Cutting back on booze is also key, and not only to help with weight management: men who drink more than 20 units of alcohol a week have a lower sperm count and lower-quality sperm.
-Current guidelines advise that individuals should drink no more than 14 units of alcohol per week, spread out over at least three days.
+Current guidelines advise drinking no more than 14 units of alcohol per week, spread out over at least three days.